Why Am I So Sleepy All The Time? Does It Mean I’m Lazy?

 Possible causes of daytime sleepiness

-If you’re often feeling drowsy during the day, there are a variety of potential causes.
-A few of these are outlined below.
+If you often feel drowsy during the day, there are several potential causes, including sleep disorders that could be at play.
+A few are outlined below.

 Sleep deprivation

-Of course, if you’re not getting the recommended seven to nine hours of sleep each night, you may experience sleepiness during the day.
+Of course, if you’re not getting the recommended seven to nine hours of sleep each night for the best quality sleep, you may experience sleepiness during the day.
 Sleep deprivation usually occurs because a person chooses to or has to prioritize other activities—like socializing, work, or childcare—over getting enough sleep.
 Others may experience sleep disorders like insomnia that make it hard to get enough quality rest.

 If you’ve been sleep-deprived for a while, it may have disrupted your body's internal rhythm, making it difficult to reestablish a healthy sleep cycle.
 Keeping consistent bedtimes and wake-up times may help reset your internal clock and promote better sleep cycles—even if it means lying in bed when you aren't tired or waking up when you still are for a few days.